NewHappyRabbit/rabb.it/README.md

   npm install
 ```

-Create an SSL certificate and key and place them inside the folder `/server/ssl-certificates/`.
-Instructions for how-to on Windows/Mac are in the `/server/ssl-certificates/readme.txt` file.
+Create an SSL certificate.
+Instructions on how-to in `/instructions/ssl.txt`

 Start the server